swkkd/gowebapi/docs/StreamSetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamSetGetInterpolatedAtTimesAdHoc**
-> ItemsStreamValues StreamSetGetInterpolatedAtTimesAdHoc(ctx, time, webId, optional)
+> ItemsStreamValues StreamSetGetInterpolatedAtTimesAdHoc(a.client.ctx, time, webId, optional)
 Returns interpolated values of the specified streams at the specified times.

 Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.